-Enjoy the fresh and comforting flavors in this Easy Vegan Penne Pasta and Sausage recipe and you’ll be singing the praises of vegan eating!
-That’s because this easy vegan pasta recipe is so delicious!
+Enjoy the fresh and comforting flavors in this easy Vegan Penne Pasta recipe with vegan sausages.
+Soon you’ll be singing the praises of vegan eating!
+That’s because easy vegan pasta dishes are so delicious!

 I once heard Jon Stewart say that veganism will become mainstream when it becomes convenient.

 First of all, there I was watching The Daily Show and Jon Stewart was talking about veganism.
 How cool is that!

 Second, I was shocked to realize people don’t think of veganism as convenient.
 I guess that’s because if you’ve been vegan for any time at all, you would know that being vegan today is super convenient compared to even just five years ago!